Former Darlington champ Hamlin wins Southern 500 qualifying

 DARLINGTON, S.C. — Denny Hamlin is at it again at Darlington Raceway.

-The Joe Gibbs Racing driver who swept both the Xfinity and Monster Energy NASCAR Cup Series races here a year ago got off to a strong start Saturday by winning the pole for the Southern 500.
-It’s the first time Hamlin’s won the pole here, but far from the first time he’s been on top.
+The Joe Gibbs Racing driver who swept both the Xfinity and NASCAR Cup Series races here a year ago got off to a strong start Saturday by winning the pole for the Southern 500.
+It’s the first time Hamlin has won the pole here but not the first time he has been on top.

 Hamlin won his first Southern 500 in 2010.
-He’s finished in the top 10 in 10 of his 12 Cup starts at Darlington.
-Hamlin’s been even more dominant in Darlington’s Xfinity races, with five victories in his last eight starts.
+He has finished in the top 10 in 10 of his 12 Cup starts at Darlington.
+Hamlin has been even more dominant in Darlington’s Xfinity races, with five victories in his previous eight starts.

 In qualifying, Hamlin posted a fast lap of 173.571 mph to win his first Southern 500 pole, his third pole of the season and 29th of his NASCAR Cup career.